thunlp/MIML/README.md

 ```

 ## Cite
-If you use the dataset or the code, please cite this paper:
+If you use the code, please cite this paper:
 ```
 @inproceedings{dong-etal-2020-meta,
     title = "Meta-Information Guided Meta-Learning for Few-Shot Relation Classification",